-The Community Foundation for Muskegon County will open a “deposit only” account with $50 for your kindergarten child beginning with the 2018-19 school year.
+The Community Foundation for Muskegon County will open a “deposit only” savings account with $50 for your kindergarten child.

 - A rewards program will help students earn additional deposits throughout the school year.